tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 2.md

 #### Effect
 The high inflation in Australia has increased the price of goods and services significantly, which has increased the costs of living.
+The RBA has increased the cash rate significantly